Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

     ![Select source](../../Assets/Screenshots/EDI/Operation/DataSourcesSelectSource.png "[Select source]")

 4. Select the data source in the *Entity type* drop-down list.
-    - If desired, use the *RetailSuite Business document* entity type if you currently define the data source for a header file.
+    - If desired, use the *RetailSuite Business document* entity type when you are currently defining the data source for a header file.
-    You typically use this entity type for the header data, if you want to transfer data with its origin from the *Actindo Core1 Platform*.
+    You typically use this entity type for the header data when you want to transfer data with its origin from the *Actindo Core1 Platform*.
-    - If desired, use the *Business document position* entity type if you currently define the data source for a line item definition.
+    - If desired, use the *Business document position* entity type when you are currently defining the data source for a line item definition.
-    You typically use this entity type for the line item data, if you want to transfer data with its origin from the *Actindo Core1 Platform*.
+    You typically use this entity type for the line item data when you want to transfer line item data with its origin from the *Actindo Core1 Platform*.
     - If desired, use any other data source that provides you with data needed for the transfer.
     For example, you want to send an EDIFACT message with invoice data from SAP.
-In this case select the related SAP data source with which you can access the data needed for the header &frasl; line item file.
+In this case select the related SAP data source with which you can access the data needed for the header&frasl;line item file.

     The *Attribute set* drop-down list is automatically filled with the data source defined in the *Entity type* field.